Xavier Tolsa Domènech

 Experimental Sciences & Mathematics

 Xavier Tolsa first studied engineering and later he turned to mathematics.
-After obtaining his PhD in mathematics in 1998 at the Universitat Autonoma de Barcelona (UAB), he spent about one year in Goteborg (University of Goteborg – Chalmers) and another year in Paris (Université de Paris-Sud).
+After obtaining his PhD in mathematics in 1998 at the Universitat Autònoma de Barcelona (UAB), he spent about one year in the University of Göteborg – Chalmers and another year in the Université de Paris-Sud.
 Afterwards, he returned to the UAB as a Ramon y Cajal felow in 2001.
 Since 2003 he is ICREA Research Professor at the UAB.
-He has received several awards for his achievements, such as the Salem Prize (2002), the Prize of the European Mathematical Society (2004), or the Prize Rei Jaume I (2019, first time awarded in the field of mathematics).
+He has received several awards for his achievements, such as the Salem Prize (2002), the Prize of the European Mathematical Society (2004), the Prize Rei Jaume I (2019, first time awarded in the field of mathematics), Premio Nacional de Investigación Julio Rey Pastor (2024), or the Frontiers of Science Award (Beijing, 2024).
 He was invited lecturer at the European Congress of Mathematics in Stockholm (2004) and at the International Conference of Mathematicians in Madrid (2006).
 He has also been PI of two ERC Advanced Grants (2013-2018 and 2021-2026).

 Research interests